guille/download_tv/README.md

 Although it uses some settings and grabbers specific for TV shows, this option can also be used as a quick way to find and download any torrent.

+It can be used with the --season flag to try to find and download a whole season of the given show: *tv -d "Breaking Bad" --season 4*.
+It will start searching from episode 1 and continue until it can't find any torrent for the episode.

 ### Multi torrent download

 The -f flag can be used to read the list of episodes to download from a file.
 Each line of the file is interpreted as a episode to download: *tv -f /path/to/listofeps*